 Really want to do a meat-based variation but can’t find Mexican chorizo?
 No problem.
 Use a neutral pork breakfast sausage and add the spices back in, minus some of the salt (adjust that to taste).
 You could also use ground pork if you don’t mind the finer texture.

 The core of the recipe is really the guajillo sauce for the buns, the salsa verde with egg, and the potato with chorizo spices (or actual chorizo).
 Beyond that you can vary the other components however you like.
 I like the combination of refried beans, egg white, lettuce, tomato, and a bit of melted cheese, but it’s easy to swap these out for other foods you like.
 The cheese is easy enough to drop if you’re going dairy free as the salsa verde provides a nice creamy component.

-Note: Information is for one sandwich, and assumes that you use about half of the sauces to make all six servings.
+Nutritional information is given for one sandwich, and assumes that you use about half of the sauces (over all six servings).